vojd/vojd.github.io/_posts/2014-01-24-getting-started-with-libgdx.md

-# Scala - libGDX and IntelliJ
+# Gettings started with Scala, libGDX and IntelliJ
 ## Simple set up guide

 And finally I decided to give Scala a good run.
 Obviously I wanted to have fun along the way and making a game is always fun.
 The first step in any language learning process, the setup phase, is often the most daunting one.